Code-Institute-Submissions/ms1-the_rolls/README.md

 - A user who initially lands on the site instantly sees the hero image of a wedding couple beside the car with ribbons on the bonnet.
 This immediately gives the impression of what the service offered is.
 - The user sees the callout that gives a brief description of the service, further reinforcing the initial impression given with the hero image.
 - On the landing page the user can see a "What we do" section.
-- An "Äbout Us" page on the site goes into more detail on the service provided if the user wants to find out more.
+- An "About Us" page on the site goes into more detail on the service provided if the user wants to find out more.

 ### **As a potential customer I want to see what the car looks like inside and out, so I know exactly what I would be paying for.**
 - The hero image on the home page gives the first impression of this.